 My creative process begins by looking at the shape of a stone or the combination of colors and shapes that I want to capture.
 From there an iterative process begins by sketching what I have envisioned.
 Usually, the piece resembles the sketch in the end, but is rarely exactly as I had planned.
 I am always thankful if I don’t melt something that should not be melted or damage something while I am working on a different area of the piece.
-By taking advantage of my “design opportunities” as they occur, due to mistakes or missteps the finish pieces emerges.
+By taking advantage of my “design opportunities” as they occur, due to mistakes or missteps the finished pieces emerge.
 About the only thing for certain with the completed pieces is that they are made of silver and can be worn!

 I started making jewelry in 2014.
 I first studied casting at the Indianapolis